Terry Bozzio: 2000s

 In 2001, he teamed up with Chad Wackerman to produce the Duets video and Alternative Duets CDs.
 Bozzio won the Clinician of the Year award twice as well as Drum Magazine's Drummer of the Year and Best Clinician.
 Internationally, he received Slagwerkkrant Magazine's (Netherlands) and Player Magazine's (Japan) Best Drummer Award.

 Bozzio was inducted into Guitar Center's RockWalk in Hollywood on January 17, 2007.
 He worked with the nu metal band Korn on their eighth studio album after the departure of their drummer David Silveria.
 He was scheduled to play on the road with the band during the Family Values Tour, but he left and was replaced by Joey Jordison of Slipknot and later Ray Luzier.

+On August 4th, 2026, it was announced that Bozzio will be joining BEAT (80's King Crimson band) for their 2nd North American tour.
+He is replacing Danny Carey from Tool due to his commitments to that band.

 Personal life

-His son and stepdaughter are also drummers: the latter, Marina, is a former member of the band Aldious.
+His son Raanen and adopted stepdaughter Marina are also drummers.
+Raanen has played with a variety of groups, while Marina is a former member of the Japanese metal band Aldious.